black-sliver/ap-soeclient/README.md

   * connecting to AP host clears the cached Goal status, so
   * be connected to AP host while the outro is running
   * or connect to AP host with the outro still running
-* don't enable force-send on connect, instead add /force or something
-  * when reconnect the first item may be sent while another one is in transit
 * add text colors
-* https-http-wss-ws notice or switch-over
 * some text clean-up
-* store last log